International Raoul Wallenberg Foundation

 The International Raoul Wallenberg Foundation (IRWF) is a non-governmental organization which researches Holocaust rescuers and advocates for their recognition.
 The organization developed educational programs for school to promote peace and civil service.
-Founded by Baruch Tenembaum, it has offices in Buenos Aires, New York, Berlin, Rio de Janeiro and Jerusalem.
+Founded by Baruch Tenembaum, it has offices in Buenos Aires, New York, Berlin, Rio de Janeiro, and Jerusalem.

 The organization bears the name of Raoul Wallenberg, a Swedish diplomat who saved Jews and other persecuted people in Hungary during the Holocaust.
 He was captured by the Soviet Union and his death has been the source of controversy and secrecy.

+On 27 October 2023, the Foundation revoked the Honorary Membership of António Guterres, Secretary-General of the United Nations, following his declaration that the 7 October 2023 Hamas-led attack on Israel "did not come in a vacuum".

 Research

 IRWF is primarily a historical research organization, collecting information on different cases of rescuing during the Holocaust.
 As part of the research, the foundation gathers survivors saved by Wallenberg and others like him to interview them for the purposes of research and historic memory preservation.
 IRWF posts the transcripts online for others to read and use.

 IRWF also identifies and commemorates safe houses.

 It recently has pushed for researching more women saviors, dedicating a special section on their English language website for them.
 IRWF aims for its research subjects and honorees to gain official recognition by their local governments and organizations.

 In addition to Wallenberg, the IRWF has researched and honored numerous Rescuers of the Holocaust, such as: